Pound Town: Release and promotion

 The song was first released on January 27, 2023, through Open Shift Distribution.
-When first promoting the song, Sexyy Red focused on the line "Too many bitches, where the niggas at?" because she had a dance to it.
-The song eventually attracted attention on TikTok, particularly due to the lyrics "My coochie pink, my booty-hole brown", which brought about lots of Internet memes in early 2023.
+When first promoting the song, Sexyy Red focused on the line "Too many bitches, where the niggas at?" because she had created a dance to accompany it.
+The song eventually attracted attention on TikTok, particularly due to the lyrics "My coochie pink, my booty-hole brown", which formed the basis for a number of Internet memes in early 2023.
 Sexyy Red has said, "I be seeing the memes, I be seeing the captions, and I be laughing every time.
 I ain't think that was going to be the part of the song that they liked, though."
-As a result of the song's popularity, Sexyy Red has received co-signs from celebrities such as Cardi B, Post Malone and Kai Cenat.
+As a result of the song's popularity, Sexyy Red has received attention from celebrities such as Cardi B, Post Malone and Kai Cenat.
 The song also sparked the #PoundTownChallenge on TikTok.

-On social media, fellow rapper GloRilla posted a video of her rapping the song and singer Summer Walker also covered the song.
+Fellow rapper GloRilla posted a video of her rapping to "Pound Town".
+Summer Walker also covered the song.

 Remix

 An official remix of the song titled "Pound Town 2" was released on May 26, 2023, and has a guest appearance from Nicki Minaj, who wrote in a message to fans: "I met with Sexyy Red & found her to be so down to earth & sweet.
 I couldn't hear myself on this song at first but once I let go & decided to just have fun with a bad b!ch, I ended up LOVING how it came out!"

 Noah Grant of HotNewHipHop stated, "The song was already pretty dirty, but the Queen of Rap found clever ways to make it even dirtier with her verse."
-Shawn Grant of The Source commented that Nicki Minaj's verse "gives the music an unforeseen twist and increases the song's energy."
+Shawn Grant of The Source commented that Minaj's verse "gives the music an unforeseen twist and increases the song's energy."
 Jordan Darville of The Fader wrote, "The New York rapper's verse, full of sharp bars about her prerogative for pleasure on her terms, is a nice contrast to Sexyy Red's more conversational style, which feels more like a slightly oversharing friend is confiding in you."
+Thanks to the remix, this earned Sexyy Red and Tay Keith (producer of the song) their first Billboard Hot 100 entries.